MonsieurV/ArduinoTimeInterruptHell/README.md

 You should always code very direct and fast interrupt routines.

+Even you need to make advanced use of interrupts, you'll need to dig [the Arduino documentation](http://playground.arduino.cc/Code/Interrupts) and [AVR](http://www.atmel.com/devices/ATMEGA328P.aspx) datasheets.
+EngBlaze have done two great blog posts on interrupts: [Arduino interrupts](http://www.engblaze.com/we-interrupt-this-program-to-bring-you-a-tutorial-on-arduino-interrupts/) and  [AVR timer interrupts](http://www.engblaze.com/microcontroller-tutorial-avr-and-arduino-timer-interrupts/).

 --------------------------------

 Interested by this note?
-Check out [our blog](http://blog.ytotech.com).
+You may check out [our blog](http://blog.ytotech.com).
 Something to say?
-You're welcome, [please send-me a mail](mailto:yoan@ytotech.com).
+You're welcome, [please send-me an email](mailto:yoan@ytotech.com).

 TODO: test with the [Arduino Time library](http://playground.arduino.cc/code/time).